dotnet/runtime/src/tools/illink/docs/design/reflection-flow.md

-# Reflection Handling in ILLinker
+# Reflection Handling in ILLink

 Unconstrained reflection in .NET presents a challenge for discovering parts of .NET apps that are (or are not) used.
 We had multiple attempts to solve the problem – probably the most complex one was in .NET Native. .NET Native was trying to make arbitrary reflection "just work" by using a combination of: